RDMachinery/FixedArithmeticUnit/BIGDECIMAL_RISKS.md

 ---

-`java.lang.BigDecimal` is Java's standard answer to the imprecision of `double`.
+`java.math.BigDecimal` is Java's standard answer to the imprecision of `double`.
 It is widely used, widely trusted, and the source of a category of production bugs that are difficult to detect, difficult to reproduce, and sometimes financially consequential.
 This article documents those failure modes